New Publication by Saddi Lahlou

 Lahlou, S. (2018) Installation Theory.
 The societal construction and regulation of individual behaviour.
 Cambridge: Cambridge University Press.

-The first chapter is on free download here, courtesy of CUP:
+The first chapter is free to download, courtesy of CUP:

 “Installation theory: An impressive, powerful synthesis and a bold, wide-encompassing theory that any social scientist will need to consider.”